 The Executive Officer in charge of compliance ("the Compliance Officer"), who is appointed by the Board of Directors under the oversight of the Representative Executive Officer, determines important issues involving Group compliance activities and oversees compliance activities.
-The Group Compliance Committee, which consists of Executive Officers for a variety of corporate functions, serves as an advisory body to the Compliance Officer.
-In the fiscal year of 2017, this committee held one meeting.
+The Group Compliance Committee, which consists of Executive Officers for a variety of business corporate functions, serves as an advisory body to the Compliance Officer.

-At subsidiaries, the company presidents are responsible for compliance, including the establishment of a system for compliance activities.
 In addition, there are regional compliance coordinators for Europe, North America, China and Southeast Asia, who are appointed by the Compliance Officer.
-This framework allows performing compliance activities that match the characteristics and needs of each overseas region.
+This framework allows those coordinators, together with the subsidiary presidents, to perform compliance activities that match the characteristics and needs of each overseas region.